 Signs of paranasal sinus and nasal cavity cancer include sinus problems and nosebleeds.

-These and other symptoms may be caused by paranasal sinus and nasal cavity cancer.
-Other conditions may cause the same symptoms.
-There may be no symptoms in the early stages.
-Symptoms may appear as the tumor grows.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by paranasal sinus and nasal cavity cancer or by other conditions.
+There may be no signs or symptoms in the early stages.
+Signs and symptoms may appear as the tumor grows.
+Check with your doctor if you have any of the following:

 - Blocked sinuses that do not clear, or sinus pressure.